-- user (str) Username to authenticate with. - password (str) Password to authenticate with. - ssl (bool, optional) Whether to enable SSL (enabled by default). - method (SASLMethod, optional) The SASL method to authenticate, default = SASL-Method.SCRAM_SHA_512.
+- user (str) Username to authenticate with. - password (str) Password to authenticate with. - host (str, optional) The name of the host for which this authentication is valid. - ssl (bool, optional) Whether to enable SSL (enabled by default). - method (SASLMethod, optional) The SASL method to authenticate, default = SASL-Method.SCRAM_SHA_512.
 See valid SASL methods in SASLMethod. - ssl_ca_location (str, optional) If using SSL via a self-signed cert, a path/location to the certificate.